Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Level 13 Ritual
-The 3 Ritual monsters are each Level 13 with 3000 ATK, sharing the following effects:
+The 3 Ritual monsters are each Level 13 with 3000 ATK, sharing the following effect:

 > Must be Ritual Summoned by a ‘Darquess’ card.
 If this card is Ritual Summoned: You can Set 1 ‘Darquess’ Trap from your Deck.

-Each monster then has a continuous floodgate effect, an ignition effect involving banishing, and a non-activated effect.
+They also have a restriction that the player can only control 1 of each.
+Each then has a continuous floodgate effect, an ignition effect involving banishing, and a non-activated effect.

 <table>
   <tr>